 HP Chromebook computers can store files on the hard drive and on the Web.
 Use this document to familiarize yourself with Chromebook storage options, learn how to transfer files between your Chromebook and another computer, and find answers to frequently asked questions about working with files on a Chromebook.

-Using the Files app
+Using the Files app in Chrome OS

 You can find all the files on your Chromebook in the Files app.
 The Files app is an integrated file manager that displays Google Drive (online storage), Downloads (local hard drive storage), and any external storage media connected to your Chromebook.
 Use the steps in this section to access and open files using the Files app.